A Complete Healthcare Floor Marking Policy Guide

-If you want to use floor marking tape (which you can purchase here), make sure it is completely non-absorbent and that it can stand up to being cleaned with the often harsh cleaners that are used in these areas.
+If you want to use floor marking tape, make sure it is completely non-absorbent and that it can stand up to being cleaned with the often harsh cleaners that are used in these areas.

 Smart Stripe Tape – Floor Marking Tape Product Spotlight